jjt/grunt-lodash-autobuild/README.md

 Uses `shelljs.grep()` to find instances of `/_.\w*/` in the provided files and passes them as options to the `grunt-lodash` plugin.

+The `lodashAutobuild` task simply triggers an existing `lodash` task, so make sure to define one.

 Example Gruntfile.js:

     module.exports = function(grunt) {